lightspeedwp/lsx/readme.txt

  * You can see examples of different customizer field in 'functions.php line 32'.

 == Changlog ==
+1.4.2
+* Added in three missing text encapsulations
+* Fixed the background image size on single Jetpack Portfolio pages.
+* Fixed the active state highlighting for 2nd tier menu items.
+* Removed the unused 'Footer Widgets' title and CSS

 1.4.1
 * Fixed the Fatal error with the Caldera forms class
 * Fixed the output of the lsx-thumbnail-single and lsx-thumbnail-wide size